Symplectic higher Auslander correspondence for type A: Background

-The focus of this paper is on \emph{higher Auslander algebras of type A}, arising from $\Lambda=A_{n,1}$, the path algebra over $\kk$ of the linearly oriented $A_{n}$ quiver.
-We denote by $\A_{n,d}$ the $d$-dimensional Auslander algebra associated to the linearly oriented $A_{n}$ quiver.
-These algebras have been the object of study in a great number of instances due to their rich combinatorial nature, see for example \cite{HI11, OT12, DJW19, DJL}.
-The quiver underlying $\A_{n,d}$ looks like a $(d+1)$-simplex of side length $n-d$ (\cite[Sections~1.1 and 6.2]{Iyama2}, \cite[Theorem~6.12]{Iyama2}), with commutativity relations for every small square and zero relations for each small half square.
+\end{itemize} \end{definition} Higher Auslander algebras of type A have been the object of study in a great number of instances due to their rich combinatorial nature, see for example \cite{HI11, OT12, DJW19, DJL}.
+It is also known that they are $d$-complete \cite[Theorem~5.6]{IO11}.
+The quiver underlying $\A_{n,d}$ looks like a $(d+1)$-simplex of side length $n-d$, with commutativity relations for every small square and zero relations for each small half square \cite[Sections~1.1 and 6.2]{Iyama2}.
 Each $\A_{n,d}$ can be inductively constructed using the higher Auslander correspondence, and is realised by